adisonroy038/Roku-billing-customer-care-phone-number/README.md

 Prepaid gift cards if the payment merchant (e.g., Visa, Discover) is accepted in your geographic region Troubleshooting

-Try the following to help resolve issues adding or updating your payment information:
+<b>Try the following to help resolve issues adding or updating your payment information:</b>

 •	Make sure you entered card numbers correctly
 •	Try a different card or PayPal account